srishtis/MATLAB-Practice-and-tests/Coursera/README.md

-##Introduction to Programming with MATLAB
+# Introduction to Programming with MATLAB
+##hw3 to hw8

 This folder has all solutions to the programming assignments in the Coursera course (Introduction to Programming with MATLAB )